ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ##### Code examples

-The `whenComplete` method accepts a nullable result and an exception but can`t modify the return value - it`s still completed exceptionally.
+The `whenComplete` method accepts a nullable result and an exception but can’t modify the return value - it is still completed exceptionally.

 ```